 - Sales.
 Most states have sales tax, and if you’re engaged in any business that sells goods or services to the public, you’ll owe this for any in-state sales and be required to deal with a lot of accounting and regulation around it.
 States tend to enforce sales-tax collection stringently.
 Different cities and regions in a state may have separate sales tax rates or surcharges, too.

 - Use.
 Did you know that many states have a use tax?
 This is tax owed on items purchased from outside your state that are put into use within the state.
 Small businesses typically ignore this, and individuals bother only on large purchases, like vehicles, which must be registered in a state and have tax paid at that point.
 But if you purchase, say, a $25,000 3D printer to make your project go, even if the firm selling you the item doesn’t do business in your state with a nexus (a physical presence there), the state expects you to pay, and some states routinely audit firms of all sizes to make sure they’re complying.
-(If the Marketplace Fairness Act or something like it passes, this sales tax will be collected on sales by businesses that have revenue outside the states in which they operate of $1,000,000 or more.)
+(That Supreme Court decision noted just above means more companies will charge you sales tax for items sold to you in your state, however.)

 - Federal.
 This is a whole big ball of wax, but what often fells Kickstarter folks is the cash flow (having the money on hand at the right time to pay taxes) rather than the tax burden itself.
 I’ll discuss later the time span between earning money and spending it.
 Most sole proprietors and small companies have to pay quarterly estimated taxes, generally based on what taxable income they estimate owing each quarter.
 (Big companies owe estimated taxes too, but it’s vastly more complicated the bigger you get.)